 - 1. Medical and Surgical Services - a.
-Initial office visit and visits during the term of the pregnancy - b.
-Diagnostic Services - c.
-Delivery, including necessary prenatal and postnatal care - d.
-Medically Necessary abortions required in order to save the life of the mother - Maternity support services are available when provided by a registered Doula to pregnant and birthing women and their families before, during, and after childbirth.
-Benefits are limited to \$1500 per pregnancy when services are rendered by a Network Doula and are subject to any applicable Deductible Amount and Coinsurance.
-Services rendered by a Non-Network Doula are not covered. - 3.
+Initial office visit and visits during the term of the pregnancy. - b.
+Diagnostic Services. - c.
+Delivery, including necessary prenatal and postnatal care. - d.
+Medically Necessary abortions required in order to save the life of the mother. - 2.
 Hospital services required in connection with pregnancy and Medically Necessary abortions as described above are covered.
 The Hospital (nursery) charge for a well newborn is included in the mother's Benefits for the covered portion of her Admission for Pregnancy Care.
-As determined by the Claims Administrator, well newborn charges may be covered if the Plan Participant under this Benefit Plan is the father. - 4.
+As determined by the Claims Administrator, well newborn charges may be covered if the Plan Participant under this Benefit Plan is the father. - 3.
 Elective deliveries prior to the thirty-ninth (39th) week of gestation will be denied as not Medically Necessary unless medical records support Medical Necessity.
-Facility and other charges associated with an elective early delivery that is not Medically Necessary will also be denied. - 5.
-The Family Deductible Amount, shown on the Schedule of Benefits, applies to all charges when a newborn is added to a plan of a Plan Participant holding Employee only coverage.
-This amount must be met prior to any Benefits being paid.
-In addition, coverage for the newborn will be pursuant to the provisions set forth in the Schedule of Eligibility Article of this Benefit Plan.
+Facility and other charges associated with an elective early delivery that is not Medically Necessary will also be denied.